Nike Baseball Camp CSU Pueblo

-Since 2009, Massaro has been a member of the Gary Southshore Railcats in the independent American Association, establishing himself as one of the league's top players.
+From 2009-2012, Massaro has been a member of the Gary Southshore Railcats in the independent American Association, establishing himself as one of the league's top players.
 He was a 2009 all-star with the Railcats and holds numerous franchise records, including career batting and triples.

 As a member of the ThunderWolves from 2003 to 2005, Massaro was a two-time all-conference selection and earned all-RMAC Tournament honors twice.
 In 2005, he accomplished the rare feat of earning all-tournament honors both as a pitcher and outfielder.
 He is currently the CSU-Pueblo career leader in at bats, runs scored, hits and fielding percentage by an outfielder.

 At Pueblo East High School in Pueblo, Colo., Massaro was a three-time first-team South Central League selection and the league's batting champion as a senior in 2002.

 Former CSU-Pueblo second baseman Mike Sanchez is entering his fourth season as a volunteer assistant coach with the CSU-Pueblo baseball program.View Mike Sanchez's Bio ⟩